BLCM/bl3mods/Apocalyptech/README.md

 - `expanded_legendary_pools.txt` - Adds all legendary/unique items into the main
   legendary drop pools, not that BL3 needs bigger legendary pools.
-Includes all Bloody Harvest, Maliwan Takedown, Mayhem 4 items (which will drop regardless of Mayhem level, even in normal), and DLC1 items.
+Includes all Bloody Harvest, Maliwan Takedown, Mayhem 4 items (which will drop regardless of Mayhem level, even in normal), Broken Hearts, DLC1, and DLC2 items.
 - `all_weapons_can_anoint.txt` - A number of weapons in the game can't ordinarily spawn with Anointments; this makes it so that they can.
 - `more_tracker_darts.txt` - I enjoy Atlas weapons, but I've found I basically